Best Double Sleeping Bag & Double Quilt For Backpacking 2026

 Sea to Summit Spark 15 Double Sleeping Bag

-If you aren’t interested in a 2 person backpacking quilt, Sea to Summit Spark 15 is the best double sleeping bag on the market.
-Compared its peers, Spark is lighter weight, and uses higher quality materials – 850 fill power, 10d shell fabric.
+For the warmest option on the market, we recommend Sea to Summit Spark 15.
+Compared its peers, Spark 15 Double is warmer, and uses higher quality lightweight materials – 850 fill power, 10d shell fabric.

 It also comes with a bevy of nice features, including built-in sleeping pad attachment straps, and the best zipper plow we’ve ever used; it virtually never snags or gets stuck.
 Both sides of this 2 person sleeping bag feature a double separating zipper that can be used effectively for ventilation as needed.
 Like the rest of Sea to Summit’s Spark sleeping bag line, the double is an exemplary design.

-• Pros: Shared body heat.
-Lightweight.
+- Pros: Shared body heat.
+Relatively lightweight.
 High quality materials.
-Comes with pad attachment straps. best zipper plows.
+Comes with pad attachment straps.
+Best zipper plows.
 Draft blocker.
 Double separating zippers on both sides for venting.

-• Cons: Expensive.
+- Cons: Expensive.
+Only available in 20F long configuration.
+Too warm for summer use.
 More confining, lower warmth-to-weight ratio than a 2 person quilt.

 Double Sleeping Bag & 2 Person Quilt Buyer Considerations